Using Patterned Electrodes for Chemical Sensors

 Small-scale patterned electrodes for scientific micro-electromechanical systems (MEMS) are intricate parts usually created by additive manufacturing (AM).
-At Platypus Tech, we generate patterned gold thin films on glass created via e-beam metal evaporation using a titanium adhesion layer to enhance the mechanical stability of the film.
+At Platypus Technologies, we generate patterned gold thin films on glass created via e-beam metal evaporation using a titanium adhesion layer to enhance the mechanical stability of the film.

 The gold films of the patterned electrodes exhibit a high level of purity (99.999%) in addition to low surface roughness (typically down to nanometer-scale roughness).
 These patterned electrodes are produced without photoresist or organic solvents which might otherwise contaminate the surface of the gold.